rose-m/otime/README.md

 ```python
 VISUALIZE_CHOICES_AS_SLIDER = False
 ```
-Setting this variable to affects how the choices of a question in a block can be selected.
-When `False` (default) then the player will be faced with several radio buttons to do the selection.
+Setting this variable affects how the choices of a question in a block can be selected.
+When `False` (default), then the player will be faced with several radio buttons to do the selection.
 When `True`, a slider will be displayed allowing a more intuitive type of selection.

 ```python
 BLOCKS = [